Julie Embleton

 Mother of Creativity, alight on my tongue, dance in my heart, and inspire my hands.

 Guardian of Waters and Wells, I welcome your healing and inspiration.
-May the passion of your creative flow feed my cauldron once more.
+May the alchemical force of your creative energy fill my cauldron.

-Mother of Milk and Water, thank you for your nourishment and blessings.'
+Mother of Milk and Water, thank you for your nourishment, healing, and blessings.'

 For more on Courtney Davis, the artist who created the beautiful image on my altar, click here!
 I recommend taking a peek around his site, and checking out the online store.
 (Just don't spend all your pocket money at once!)